← Back to Notes

 Connect Telegram

 This is where your AI gets a phone number.
+After this step, you'll be chatting with your agent in Telegram like texting a friend.

 1. Open Telegram and search for @BotFather